DanielAdeyemi/Epicodus_project_2/README.md

 #### *by* ***Daniel Adeyemi*** *(01/15/2021)*
 * * *
 ## *Description:*
 This project conclude my second week at Epicodus as a full-time student. **The goal** of the project is to build an application to suggest user what language he/she needs to consider as starting point in their study.
 This application asks user series of questions and provides a language suggestion based on the answers.
+As options for languges:
+* C++
+* Ruby
+* JavaScript
+* Go
+* Python
+* C#
+* Rust
+* Swift
+* and also language of user's choice
 *(Please note, that this is not scientificly-based application and was build only as demonstration of certain skills I obtained in the program.
 Any suggestions you recieve cannot be used as determination of your future!)*

 ## *Setup instructions:*